Dinadiiab/breast-cancer-classification/README.md

 ### 4. Neural Network Model
 The model is a feedforward neural network with the following architecture:
 - Input Layer: 16 neurons
-- Hidden Layer: 32 neurons with ReLU activation and L2 regularization
+- Hidden Layer: 32 neurons with ReLU activation
 - Dropout Layer: Dropout rate of 0.3 to prevent overfitting
 - Output Layer: 1 neuron with sigmoid activation for binary classification

+#### Why Use a Feedforward Neural Network and Not a Convolutional Neural Network (CNN)?

+The dataset consists of tabular data with numerical features representing tumor measurements, rather than image data.
+CNNs are primarily designed to work with spatial or image data where patterns like edges, textures, or shapes are crucial.

+A feedforward neural network is better suited for tabular data as it processes each feature independently and can learn relationships between features effectively without requiring spatial awareness.

+Using a CNN here would be computationally expensive and unnecessary for the given tabular data.

 ### 5. Training and Validation
 The model is trained using the Adam optimizer and binary crossentropy loss for up to 11 epochs with early stopping to prevent overfitting.